 In video gaming, the head-up display (HUD) is the design by which knowledge is visually related to the player as part of a game’s UI.
 The HUD is what’s presented on the screen while the player is in the game.

 In World War II, Head-Up Displays (HUDs) were designed originally to present at the common viewpoints of the pilot the primary sensor data during aircraft missions.
-Placing instrument information in the forward field of view can increase pilots’ ability to use both instrument and environmental data at one time.
+Placing instrument information in the forward field of view can increase pilots’ ability to use both instrument and environmental data simultaneously.
 Time by time, this trend is increasingly spreading to the world of design and entertainment, such as Iron Man and Star Wars.

 Every day that passes, screens of every shape and size are more and more visible in people’s lives.
 This trend also alters movies, television, and advertisement since these screens become necessary in telling a story.
 In the presentation design trends 2021, HUD can show charts, statistics, and diagrams.
 This is just a prove that HUD design can be implemented not only for video games.